In response to the COVID-19 pandemic, access to Prim Library is limited and masks are required at all times.

 The library staff is available during normal working hours for help with off-campus database access, assist with research, or answer any other library questions.
 Please email firstname.lastname@example.org, or the library director, Lara Katrina Schott, at email@example.com.
 We will assist you via email, or we can arrange 1:1 research-appointments by phone if necessary.

 Research Your Subject

 - Library Catalog– find books, media and more

-- Online Databases – find articles in newspapers, magazines and journals
+- Online Databases (Gale, EBSCO, BioOne, and more) – find articles in newspapers, federal reports, magazines, and scholarly journals.

 - LibGuides – introductions to library resources in a variety of subject areas